To Our Valued Providers

 CCR is available to help during this challenging time.
 Due to the rise in COVID-19 cases, our office is closed to the public and we are no longer taking appointments.
 Our CCR team will continue to be available during our regular business hours to assist you by phone, email, fax, and mail.
 If you would like to drop off paperwork, you can use the drop box in the alley located behind our building.

-We will not be scheduling site visits or offering fingerprint services during Phase 2 unless instructed to do so.
-Workshops will continue via Zoom for now unless we are able to offer the workshop outside.
+We will not be scheduling site visits or offering fingerprint services until further notices.
+Workshops will continue via Zoom.
 Online training is a great option – always at distance and available to you 24/7.

 We know these changes are uncomfortable, inconvenient, and less friendly than we prefer.
 We are doing our best to keep you and our staff as safe as possible.
 Thanks for your patience while the CCR crew does our best to meet your needs remotely.

 We’ll continue to post updates here and communicate with you via email.
 If you do not receive our e-newsletter, please email us and ask us to add you to our distribution list.